marianaluduena/qa-manual-wander-professional-project/README.md

 # qa-manual-wander-professional-project

-Here is all my work as QA Manual in my first **professional IT training programm in Igrowker.**
+- Here is all my work as QA Manual in my first **professional IT training programm in Igrowker.**

+- ❗ Please note that this project and it's documentation is in **Spanish**, but **I translated the Test Plan and the final quality report to English.**

 ## Table of contents 📖